 Some monopolies do maintain research and development because the barriers to entry into the industry may be short-lived, which is true in the case of patents, for instance, which is why drug companies continually spend billions of dollars every year developing new drugs.

 Monopolies will also often use the legal system to thwart would-be competitors, especially with regard to patents.
-Even when the monopolist does not have a strong legal position, the exorbitant cost of defending against a patent suit in most countries can effectively suppress competition in many cases.
+Even when the monopolist does not have a strong legal position, the exorbitant cost of defending against a patent suit in most countries can effectively suppress competition.

 Cost Inefficiencies of a Monopoly

 Competitive firms must generally produce their product for the lowest average total cost; otherwise, they are driven out of business.
 However, a monopoly has no such concerns, because it has high barriers to entry to protect its position.
-Therefore, monopolists often do not operate anywhere on the minimum average total cost curve, but usually operate at some point above, which is generally referred to as X-inefficiency.
-Although X-inefficiency reduces the monopolist profits, it persists, nonetheless, because managers become comfortable in their jobs, they are unwilling to take risks, and they have no incentive to develop new products.
+Therefore, monopolists often do not operate anywhere on the minimum average total cost curve, but usually operate at some point above, called X-inefficiency.
+Although X-inefficiency reduces monopolist profits, it persists, nonetheless, because managers become comfortable in their jobs, they are unwilling to take risks, and they have no incentive to develop new products.
 Often, jobs are given to fawning employees rather than to competent people.

-Monopolies often spend a lot of money to maintain the monopoly, which increases average total cost of producing a product.
-Nonetheless, monopolies are so profitable that they are willing to spend the money to maintain the monopoly even at the expense of society.
+Monopolies spend a lot of money to maintain their monopoly, which increases the average total cost of producing a product.
+Nonetheless, monopolies are so profitable they are willing to spend the money to maintain the monopoly even at the expense of society.
 For instance, drug companies often use legal maneuvers to extend the patent protection of their drugs, or, like Microsoft, they engage in court battles and public relations to maintain their monopoly for as long as possible.
-These maneuvers are frequently referred to as rent-seeking behavior, because they maintain the economic rent received by the monopoly, the excess amount earned solely because of the monopoly.
+These maneuvers are frequently called rent-seeking behavior, because monopolists seek to maintain their economic rent, the excess amount earned solely because of the monopoly.